 Bettina is promoting The Red Pill not just because it is an excellent movie exposing many of the men’s issues she is keen to see attract more public attention.
 She’s also strongly believes that attempts to ban this movie represent a real threat to our freedom to decide for ourselves what we choose to see.
 We have to stand up against the crazy extremists bent on denying us that freedom.

 So don’t let the wicked witches win – book in now at one of the screenings Bettina has organised across the country and decide for yourself the truth about the vital issues Cassie Jaye is raising.
-There are screenings underway in Avoca Beach, Broadway, Adelaide, Melbourne, Brisbane, Sawtell, with Perth and others in the pipeline.

 The Red Pill in the Media